Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Methods

 This approach allows us to predict responses $y_{msj}$ for new LLM-scaffold combinations $(m, s)$, as long as the LLM $m$ and scaffold $s$ were individually seen in the training data.
 If we combine this approach with task features (Section \ref{sec:irt-task}) by training the proposed IRT model according to Equation \ref{eq:multi_benchmark_irt} and then training a linear model to predict $\beta_j$ from task features, we can also predict responses on new tasks from held-out benchmarks.

-We note that this approach cannot account for agents with multiple or undisclosed LLMs; we exclude such agents from the experiment.
+We note that this approach cannot account for agents with multiple or undisclosed LLMs; we exclude such agents from the experiment and discuss one possible extension to multiple LLMs in Section \ref{sec:discussion}.
 At evaluation time, the approach cannot generalize to agents with unseen LLMs and/or scaffolds, which we also exclude.